The-Devoyage/chattd/README.md

 # Chattd

-A starter repo to build your own Chat GTP desktop experience.
+A starter repo to build your own Chat GTP desktop experience with Tauri + React and Deeb for data persistence.

 ## Getting Started